 Modifies specific cells in an existing row (identified by row number or lookup criteria).

-When deal closes in CRM, find the row in commission tracker (by deal ID) and update 'Status' to 'Closed', 'Close Date' to today, and recalculate commission.
+When a deal closes in CRM, find the row in the portfolio tracker (by deal ID) and update 'Status' to 'Closed', 'Close Date' to today, and recalculate deployed equity and cap rate.

 Creates a new Google Sheet with specified name and optional template data.

-When new quarter begins, create a fresh 'Q2 2024 Commission Tracker' Sheet pre-populated with agent names and formula columns.
+When a new quarter begins, create a fresh 'Q2 2024 Pipeline Tracker' Sheet pre-populated with asset-class groupings and underwriting formula columns.

 Retrieves data from a specified cell range (e.g., A2:E100) for processing in workflows.

-Every Monday, retrieve all rows from 'Active Deals' sheet and generate a summary report for brokerage management showing deals by status.
+Every Monday, retrieve all rows from the 'Active Deals' sheet and generate a summary report for the investment committee showing deals by pipeline stage.

 Deletes data from a specified cell range without deleting the rows themselves.

-At the end of each month, clear the 'Weekly Activity' range in agent performance tracker to reset for the new month.
+At the end of each month, clear the 'Weekly Activity' range in the deal-flow tracker to reset sourcing metrics for the new month.

 Applies formatting rules to cells based on their values (colors, fonts, borders).

-After updating deal tracker, apply conditional formatting: green for deals closing this week, yellow for deals in due diligence, red for deals past target close date.
+After updating the deal tracker, apply conditional formatting: green for deals closing this week, yellow for deals in diligence, red for deals past target close date.

 Get started in approximately 10 minutes for basic setup; 30 minutes to create templates and first workflow